 New Forest National Park is located in the southernmost part of central England.
 The national park encompasses an area of 219 square miles (566 sq km).
+It is a great escape for London locals as well as visitors passing through the city.

 The protected area is incredibly special to England because it represents the largest contiguous tract of natural pasture, heath, and forest in the southern part of the country.
+Access is fairly easy making it one of the most popular national parks in the country.

 Of the 219 square miles (566 sq km) of protected land, the broadleaved woodland accounts for the largest portion taking up 56 square miles (146 sq km).
 The remaining diversified area can be accounted for in this breakdown: